Geneva, November 20, 2017

 - Intangible capital accounted, on average, for 30.4 percent of the total value of manufactured goods sold throughout 2000-2014.

 - The intangible capital share rose from 27.8 percent in 2000 to 31.9 percent in 2007, but has remained stable since then.

 - Overall, income from intangibles increased by 75 percent from 2000 to 2014 in real terms, amounting to USD 5.9 trillion in 2014.

-- Three product groups â food products, motor vehicles & textiles â account for close to 50 percent of the total income generated by intangible capital in the manufacturing worldwide value chains.
+- Three product groups â food products, motor vehicles & textiles â account for close to 50 percent of the total income generated by intangible capital in the manufacturing intercontinental value chains.

 Smartphones: Substantial Returns Driven by Intangible Capital

 Apple & Samsung dominate the market for high-end phones that cost more than USD 400, with market shares of 57 percent & 25 percent, respectively.
 In this segment, crucial intangible assets include technology, the design of hardware & software, & branding.
 The WIPR 2017 finds that for every iPhone 7 that Apple sells for approximately USD 810, about 42 percent of the sales price is captured by Apple â a proxy for the high returns from intangible capital in the industry.
 Huawei & Samsung also capture significant value in their top-end smartphone models, despite their lower consumer prices and sales volume.

 The WIPR 2017 also finds that component makers – like Corning Inc., the producer of iPhone Gorilla Glass â & technology providers including Nokia Corp. & Qualcomm Inc., use intangible assets to capture substantial value.